History of the Supreme Court of the United States: Marshall Court (1801–1835)

 Marshall had charm, humor, a quick intelligence, and the ability to bring men together.
 His sincerity and presence commanded attention.
 His opinions were workmanlike but not especially eloquent or subtle.
 His influence on learned men of the law came from the charismatic force of his personality, and his ability to seize upon the key elements of a case and make highly persuasive arguments.
 Together with his vision of the future greatness of the nation, these qualities are apparent in his historic decisions and gave him the sobriquet, The Great Chief Justice.

 Marshall ran a congenial court; there was seldom any bickering.
 The Court met in Washington only two months a year, from the first Monday in February through the second or third week in March.
-Six months of the year the justices were doing circuit duty in the various states.
+Six months of the year the justices did circuit duty in the various states.
 Marshall was therefore based in Richmond, his hometown, for most of the year.
 When the Court was in session in Washington, the justices boarded together in the same rooming house, avoided outside socializing, and discussed each case intently among themselves.
-Decisions were quickly made usually in a matter of days.
+Decisions were usually made in a matter of days.
 Marshall wrote nearly half the decisions during his 33 years in office.
 Lawyers appearing before the court, including the most brilliant in the United States, typically gave oral arguments and did not present written briefs.
-The justices did not have clerks, so they listened closely to the oral arguments, and decided among themselves what the decision should be.
+The justices did not have clerks, so they listened closely to the oral arguments and decided among themselves what the decision should be.
 The court issued only one decision; the occasional dissenter did not issue a separate opinion.

-While Marshall was very good at listening to the oral briefs, and convincing the other justices of his interpretation of the law, he was not widely read in the law, and seldom cited precedents.
-After the Court came to a decision, he would usually write it up himself.
-Often he asked Justice Story, a renowned legal scholar, to do the chores of locating the precedents, saying, "There, Story; that is the law of this case; now go and find the authorities."
+While Marshall was considered good at listening to the oral briefs and convincing the other justices of his interpretation of the law, he was not widely read in the law and seldom cited precedents.
+After the Court reached a decision, he would usually write it up himself.
+Often he asked Justice Story, a renowned legal scholar, to do the chore of locating precedents, saying, "There, Story; that is the law of this case; now go and find the authorities."

-Marshall's tenure as Chief Justice has been associated with the shift towards black robes as court dress for Supreme Court judges.
+Marshall's tenure as chief justice has been associated with the shift towards black robes as court dress for Supreme Court judges.
 However, there is some evidence that indicates that the shift towards black robes occurred earlier.